jnthn18/hello-webpack/README.md

-##Webpack with React and Sass
+##Webpack with React/Redux and Sass

-This is a webpack setup with React and Sass for quickstarting projects.
+This is a webpack setup with React/Redux and Sass for quickstarting projects.
+The Redux implementation is based off of Dan Abramov's todo tutorial on egghead.io

 ###Why webpack?
 [By Pete Hunt](https://github.com/petehunt/webpack-howto)